sourmash-bio/sourmash/utils/README.md

 ## Misc scripts

-* trim-noV.sh - a script to do trimming of short reads. requires khmer >= 2.0.
+* `trim-noV.sh` - a script to do trimming of short reads. requires khmer >= 2.0.

+## API examples and demonstrations

+* `gather-by-contig.py` - a script to decontaminate long-read assemblies (see [blog post](http://ivory.idyll.org/blog/2018-detecting-contamination-in-long-read-assemblies.html))

 ## Debugging and testing scripts

-* check-tree.py - exhaustively confirm the results of a search on an SBT.
+* `check-tree.py` - exhaustively confirm the results of a search on an SBT.
-* compute-dna-mh-another-way.py - a separate implementation of MinHash signature calculation for DNA.
+* `compute-dna-mh-another-way.py` - a separate implementation of MinHash signature calculation for DNA.
-* compute-input-prot-another-way.py - a separate implementation of MinHash signature calculation for proteins.
+* `compute-input-prot-another-way.py` - a separate implementation of MinHash signature calculation for proteins.
-* compute-prot-mh-another-way.py - a separate implementation of MinHash signature computing for 6-frame translations of DNA into amino acid space.
+* `compute-prot-mh-another-way.py` - a separate implementation of MinHash signature computing for 6-frame translations of DNA into amino acid space.

-CTB 1/2019
+CTB Apr 2020